MichaelSnowden/secret_manager/README.md

 </dependencies>
 ```

-Then start by using the `Secrets` class.
-That is the recommended entry point to this API.
+Then start by using either the `LocalSecretManger` or `S3SecretManger` class.
+You can also create your own secret manager by extending `SecretManager`.
+You will simply have to provide a method for reading and writing bytes, as well as deleting and listing entries.